hasura/learn-graphql/tutorials/backend/hasura-v3-ts-connector/tutorial-site/content/setup-connector.md

 type.

 The `State` type is for things like connection pools, handles, or any non-serializable state that gets allocated on startup, and which lives for the lifetime of the connector.
-For our connector, we need to keep a handle to our sqlite database.
+For our connector, we need to keep a handle to our SQLite database.

 Now let's fill in some function definitions.